mtpontes/microservices-store/README.md

 #### Line endings in "mvnw" file causing error on deploy (CRLF vs LF)

 If you are running the application on a Linux environment after cloning the repository on a Windows machine, you might encounter issues with the `mvnw` script due to line endings being converted to CRLF (Windows format) instead of LF (Unix format).
-This can cause the script to fail, especially when running Maven commands like:
+This can cause the script to fail, especially when running Maven commands like `mvn clean install -DskipTests`.

-    mvn clean install -DskipTests

-This error is typically related to the line endings issue.

 To fix this: